joshiprashiddha/go-demo-app/README.md

-# go-demo-app #demo-step-1
+# go-demo-app #demo-step-2
-go demo app #demo-step-1 demonstrate MySQL DB connection in simplest form.
-Improvements are done in comming steps.
+go demo app #demo-step-2 demonstrate improvement with respect to #demo-step-1.
+Here we will try to load constants from env file for local developments.